-That was the thought running through my head a week after I first started teaching myself modeling for financial institutions.
+“Ouch.”
+That was the thought running through my head a week after I first started teaching myself financial modeling for financial institutions.

-While I hadn’t started beating my head against the wall (yet), I had realized that financial institution financial modeling was a whole different league – it might have even been a whole different sport.
+While I hadn’t started beating my head against the wall (yet), I had realized that bank and insurance financial modeling was in a whole different league – it might have even been a whole different sport.

 But if you want to work in a FIG group at a bank or you want to impress interviewers with your advanced knowledge, you need to how commercial banks and insurance firms work.

 So here are the rules and how you play this new game better than anyone else:

 “Normal companies” sell products and services to customers.
 Those customers pay them money for these products and services, and companies record that money as revenue.

 Banks and financial institutions also sell “products and services,” but these “products and services” consist of money rather than tangible items.